Motor Vehicle Dealers Act and Regulations 333/08

 An overview of the Motor Vehicle Dealers Act and Regulations 333/08

 The Motor Vehicle Dealers Act (MVDA) and Regulations 333/08 requires that anyone who wishes to sell, lease or trade motor vehicles in Ontario must be registered with OMVIC.
 The MVDA outlines criteria for registration and requirements which must be fulfilled by those businesses buying and selling vehicles.
-OMVIC is the delegated authority responsible for administering and enforcing the MVDA by the Ministry of Public and Business Service Delivery.
+OMVIC is the delegated authority responsible for administering and enforcing the MVDA by the Ministry of Public and Business Service Delivery and Procurement.

 What does the MVDA include?